 Given the delays, the site adjacent to Theatr Clwyd will now be available in sufficient time, and the programme and costs were reviewed in June 2023, with a view to a further National Lottery Fund Wales funding application in November 2023.
-The delays have caused the overall project cost to increase due to construction inflation, but this year NLHF raised the maximum value of the grant funding available for individual projects.
-Further to discussion with NLHF and the Project Board, the grant application to be made for this scheme will now be £7m, as opposed to the £5m of the last grant application.
+The delays have caused the overall project cost to increase due to construction inflation, but this year National Lottery Heritage Fund (NLHF) raised the maximum value of the grant funding available for individual projects.
+Further to discussion with NLHF and the Project Board, the grant application to be made for this scheme will now be £7.3m, as opposed to the £5m of the last grant application.

 The need for the project remains.
-DCC's Cabinet will consider the preferred option for a joint archive proposal on the site adjacent to Theatr Clwyd in October 2023, after which an update will be provided to the Council.
+DCC's Cabinet considered and supported the preferred option for a joint archive proposal on the site adjacent to Theatr Clwyd in October 2023.
+Following this, the grant application was submitted to the NLHF.

-- Estimated funding available for the project is £12.5m, with £7.4m from grant funding, £3.079m from FCC and £2.052m from DCC. £0.442m included in a previous programme, which included core funding of £0.197m. - It has been assumed that borrowing will be required to fund this project.
+- Estimated funding available for the project is £12.8m, with £7.7m from grant funding, £3.079m from FCC and £2.052m from DCC. £0.442m included in a previous programme, which included core funding of £0.197m. - It has been assumed that borrowing will be required to fund this project.
 The estimated revenue costs associated with borrowing £2.882m over 50 years totals £9.797m.
 In year 1 revenue debt costs are estimated to be £0.172m, rising to £0.228m in year 50, with an average of £0.196m over 50 years.